latristain/EndModule_ReasoningIntelligentSystems/README.md

 # EndModule_ReasoningIntelligentSystems
-A Genetic Algorithm for Sudoku was made
+A Genetic Algorithm for a game similar to Sudoku was Made